-A. Valuation Date
+A. Valuation Dates for Purposes of Apportionment

 The end valuation date for purposes of identifying the increase in value to a business can be a hotly litigated issue depending upon the circumstances.
 The initial valuation date is usually obvious, i.e., the date of marriage if the business was started before marriage, or the date that the sole and separate business interests were inherited or gifted to the business owner as in my Original Case.
 The date selected for the end valuation can be more challenging.